ISACA CISM Training Boot Camp

 Training overview

-At our CISM Boot Camp, we explore and develop your essential skills and knowledge in the following domains:
+At Infosec’s CISM Boot Camp, you will explore and develop your essential skills and knowledge in the following domains:

-By the end of our CISM Boot Camp, you will have the knowledge, skills and confidence to excel in information security management and pass the CISM exam with flying colors.
+By the end of the boot camp, you will have the knowledge, skills and confidence to excel in information security management and pass the CISM exam with flying colors.

 Who should attend